NativeScript/docs-v7/getting-started.md

 When you created your own account on the registration page, you probably noticed that data was magically going... somewhere.
 But there's actually no magic involved; the register page invokes a RESTful API provided by [Telerik Backend Services](http://www.telerik.com/backend-services) to register the user for the Groceries service.

-> **Note**: You don't have to use Telerik Backend Services to hit your backend service; you can use any HTTP API in a NativeScript app.
+> **NOTE**: You don't have to use Telerik Backend Services to hit your backend service; you can use any HTTP API in a NativeScript app.
 Telerik Backend Services is convenient for us to use for this tutorial because it lets us spin up HTTP endpoints quickly.

 Take a look at `app/shared/config.js`.
 There's only a small code snippet there, but it includes a hardcoded root path to the Groceries backend that the register page uses, and that you'll be using momentarily: